Todoist makes the world’s #1 task manager to organize your work and life. Tell me more

 Tips for eating your frogs

-Eat The Frog is simple and straightforward, but there are a few tips that will help you apply the method consistently and successfully:
+How to eat a frog is simple, but there are a few tips that will help you apply the method consistently and successfully.

 1. Decide on your frog